Permanente Creek: Sediment discharges

 Anthropomorphic activities related to quarry operations and the cement plant have resulted in sediment discharges into Permanente Creek that are 3.5 times what would be expected under normal conditions.
 Sediment loads in the upper Permanente Creek mainstem are 15 times those in the West Fork Permanente Creek, which drains mostly parkland.
 These sediment loads could threaten the resident rainbow trout (Oncorhynchus mykiss) population in the creek.

 Recreation

 Above Interstate 280 (and below the Quarry) a large section of the creek mainstem and all of the West Fork Permanente Creek tributary, and the Ohlone Creek sub-tributary, is protected by Rancho San Antonio County Park and Rancho San Antonio Open Space Preserve.
 The 3988 acre Open Space Preserve, combined with the adjoining 165 acre County Park, in area and contains 23 mi of hiking trails.
-A one-mile walk from the County Park's main parking lot leads to the historic 10-acre Deer Valley Farm on the West Fork Permanente Creek.
+A one-mile walk from the County Park's main parking lot leads to the historic 10-acre Deer Hollow Farm on the West Fork Permanente Creek.

 There is a trail that runs along the creek, beginning at the historic Rengstorff House in Shoreline Park where it is connected to the San Francisco Bay Trail.
 The Permanente Creek Trail runs from there south to West Middlefield Road.